 Create a baseline scenario for the facility using BayFAST by not specifying any BMPs.
 No BMPs are used in this scenario because the baseline is specified as the 2010 conditions without BMPs (commonly referred to as the “2010 No Action scenario”).
 The 2010 no-BMP condition should be the default approach; other approaches consistent with the Bay TMDL may be provided by the Bay jurisdictions and are referenced in Appendix A.

-Create a plan to meet the 2017 target provided by the Bay jurisdictions by adding current and planned BMPs, including land use change BMPs, until the loading target or loading reduction is met.
+Create a plan to meet the 2025 projections provided by the Bay jurisdictions by adding current and planned BMPs, including land use change BMPs, until the loading target or loading reduction is met.
 Where land was developed, the facility land use will need to be updated, but any land use changes will not change the federal targets.
 Plans to meet the 2025 target can also be created to facilitate long-range planning.

 Report implemented BMPs to Bay jurisdiction(s) and CBPO annually using the spreadsheet template provided by the jurisdiction and CBPO.